liuruoxi1235/nlp/hw1/README.md

 1	NP	Det_Phrase(modified from 1 NP Det Noun)

 We change the original Det Noun combination to a Det_Phrase to handle all the phrase start by article.
 For normal article, they can have any noun afterward. a can only get followed by A_Noun_P, An can only get followed by An_Noun_P.
-A special case here is adverb, as adverb should always have a.
-Therefore, adverb followed by and adjective will also have A at the beginning.